wcfrobert/ezbolt/README.md

 * Units are in (kip, in) unless otherwise noted
 * EZbolt only calculates connection capacity with respect to bolt shear.
 Other limit states - such as plate rupture, block shear, bearing and tearout - are not considered.
+* This is not enterprise-grade software.
+Please do NOT use it for work.
+Users assume full risk and responsibility for verifying that the results are accurate.